mhairston/nanogenmo-2016/README.md

 # nanogenmo-2016
-Entry for National Novel Generation Month
+Entry for [National Novel Generation Month](https://github.com/NaNoGenMo/2016).
+See the most recent version of the output at [mhairston.github.io/nanogenmo-2016](http://mhairston.github.io/nanogenmo-2016).

 ## Philosophy: